iansnyder5/gis-portfolio/assignmentgeographicfootprint.md

 ### What you were likely doing at the time

 If I had a better knowledge of France, I would probably be able to deduce what the subject was doing in each region and on each day.
 I assume that most trips within France were for day-to-day errands and likely office work, and I would think that most trips to the outerlying places involved business or pleasure.

+## Takeaways

+I found it rather easy to analyze the data as described.
+The points came with a date/time feature, and I did not have to perform any spatial analysis other than activating and analyzing this feature.
+From a policy standpoint, this is mildly terrifying.
+I'm a second-year graduate student, and I could use these (and more of similar) data to target advertising, to shape policy programs, and to survey residents.
+Consumers still lack a lot of information about how their data are used, and Congress still hasn't regulated many of the things for which industry uses our data.
+This really solidified, for me, how much information we can divulge about ourselves if we aren't intentional and careful.